-The Friends of Gatineau Park and the National Capital Commission (NCC) invite the public to the 13th Annual Research Forum, on Saturday, November 18.
+For the 15th year, the Friends of Gatineau Park and the National Capital Commission (NCC) invite the public to the Annual Research in Gatineau Park Forum, organized by the Friends of Gatineau Park, on Saturday, November 16.

 Gatineau Park Visitor Centre